evkx/evkx.github.io/content/models/kia/ev3/ev3_long_range/_index.md

 Furthermore, the Kia EV3 Long Range supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

-### Sound system
+### Sound System

 You can choose between two sound systems on the Kia EV3 Long Range.

-- **Standard**: This system features six speakers and delivers a maximum output of  watts.
+- **Standard:**: This system features six speakers and delivers a maximum output of  watts.
-- **Meridian Premium Sound System**: This system features 14 speakers and delivers a maximum output of  watts.
+- **Meridian Premium Sound System:**: This system features 14 speakers and delivers a maximum output of  watts.

 Additionally, the model includes 4 USB-C connections as standard.
 The model has 1 USB-A connections as standard.